AaltoSciComp/python-for-scicomp/content/binder.rst

    We form small groups (4-5 persons) and discuss in groups.
 If the workshop is online, each group will join a breakout room.
+   If joining a group is not possible or practical, we use the shared document to discuss this collaboratively.

    Each group write a summary (bullet points) of the discussion in the workshop shared document (the link will be provided by your instructors).